Home / U.S. State Travel Guides / U.S. Vacations / U.S. National Parks / U.S. State Highpoints / U.S. Road Trip Planning

 Here are my recommendations for the minimum amount of time a first-time visitor should spend at each of Arizona's national parks:

 Arizona has more than 30 state parks.
-Here is a list of Arizona's finest state parks:
+Here is a list of what I consider to be Arizona's finest state parks:

 Flagship / Premier State Parks:

-Lost Dutchman State Park - desert scenery; day hiking; RV and tent camping
+✮ Lost Dutchman State Park - impressive desert scenery with great day hikes and desirable RV and tent camping

-Slide Rock State Park - desert scenery; swimming holes and natural waterslides
+✮ Slide Rock State Park - attractive desert scenery with swimming holes and natural waterslides

 Other Notable State Parks: